smmckay/quex-mirror/doc/source/01-basic-concepts/output.rst

 A Quex-generated lexer is aware of the token class.
 The pattern matching syntax provides 'token send' commands, where a token is prepared and sent to the receiver.
-Also, when line and column numbers are computed they are entered into the token directly from inside the lexer's engine.
+Also, when line and column numbers are computed they are assigned to token member variables directly from inside the lexer's engine.
 For the majority of applications, the default token class may do.
 However, there is a dedicated mini-language to describe customized token classes.
 Even free-style manual token classes may be passed to the lexer engine.